Mairu/swagger-ui-apikey-auth-form/README.md

   * **containerStyle**<br>
     Object with css in react way for the container that holds the fields and the submit button.
-    If not provided the default is used `{ marginLeft: 20 }` The container also has the class `auth-container-api-key-form` if other style should be addressed.
+    If not provided the default is used `{ marginLeft: 20 }` The container also has the class `auth-container-api-key-form` if other styles should be addressed.
   * **fields**<br>
     Object of fields to render.
 If not provided the default is used
     ```